rtic-scope/.github/profile/README.md

 $ cargo rtic-scope replay --trace-file /path/to/trace/file
 ```

-## How RTIC Scope works, or: the RTIC metadata recovery step

-TODO

 ## Publications

 - [*RTIC Scope — Real-Time Tracing Support for the RTIC RTOS Framework*](https://github.com/tmplt/masters-thesis): a master's thesis on the development and design of RTIC Scope.
 Will eventually include an application example on a complex control system.